 accessible.
 Sea Level.
 Easy.

 including flatland walks and an upland cardio work-out loop.
-Some of these walks are also suitable for wheelchairs and strollers and others for bicycles.
+Some of these routes are also suitable for wheelchairs and strollers and others for bicycles.

 Look for trail markers throughout the village.

 Trails in Cape Perpetua Scenic Area, 3 mi S of town